arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 >The communication from the device to TTN is called uplink, viceversa the communication starting from TTN to the device, is called downlink

 Now open the Data section of the Device page.
 Every message between your device and TTN will be displayed here.
 The _thundericon_ is used to identify an Activation: typically when you turn on your device or you reset it, it will generate a new activation.

-You can click on that row and expand it, looking at more detailed information.
+Every raw can be expanded to see more detailed information.

 **Sending an Uplink Message**